Before You Buy: Plan Your Outdoor Space with Purpose

 It’s tempting to start filling your cart the minute sunny days return—maybe a patio set you saw on sale, or that trendy fire pit everyone seems to have.
 But if you're reading this, you’re probably not into mindless purchases or rushing into projects just because an algorithm told you to.

 Before you buy anything for your outdoor space, let’s press pause.
 Whether you have a sprawling yard, a compact patio, or just a sliver of balcony, you deserve a space that works for you.
-Not Pinterest.
+Not your friends.
 Not your neighbor.
 You.

 Step 1: Define How You Want to Use the Space